Electroniq100/FLASH-ROM-Adapter-for-GameBoy/README.md

 # Mini version of SOP-32L FLASH to ROM Adapter for Game Boy Cartridges

-This is a modified version of the SOP-32L FLASH to ROM Adapter for Game Boy Cartridges, it will fit in any cartridges without any modifications of the top shell of the cartridge
+This is a modified version of the SOP-32L FLASH to ROM Adapter for Game Boy Cartridges, it will fit in any cartridges without any modifications of the top shell of your cartridges.

 ## Compatible Flash Memory Chips